senrepo/RoadsideAssistance/README.md

     Acceptance Criteria
         * Customer should reserve an assistant
         * If no available assistants are found, then return empty

-    Business Logic
-        * System find 3 available assistants near by based customer location
-        * System send notification message for this service request
-        * System collects the notification response and auto allocate an assistant
-        * System send the auto allocation notification to assistant, then he starts servicing the request
-        * System will wait for 20 seconds, if no response from any assistant, then it cancel the operation
-        * In case of no assistant reserved, then user has to request again.

 #### User Story(US3) STEP 4- Create a REST method for release an assistant
     * Once the job done, release the assistant